Neutrino observables in gauged $U(1)_{L_\alpha-L_\beta}$ models with two Higgs doublet and one singlet scalars: Models

 Mass matrix of charged lepton is generated via Yukawa interactions in Eq.~\eqref{eq:Lagrangian} after electroweak symmetry breaking.
 Thus the mass term is given by

 where $\ell(\ell') = \{e, \mu, \tau\}$.
 In general the mass matrix is not diagonal and its structure depends on the model.
 The possible structures of the matrix $M_e$ are as follows

 where $\times$ indicates a non-zero element.
-The mass matrix can be diagonalized by bi-unitary matrices $V_{eL}$ and $V_{eR}$ transforming $\ell_L$ and $\ell_R$; $M_d^{\rm diagonal} = V_{eL} M_e V_{eR}^\dagger$.
-Note that such transformation induces FCNC for interaction among $Z'$ and leptons due to lepton flavor dependent charges and it is strongly constrained by LFV search experiments~\cite{Asai:2018ocx}.
-We then assume off-diagonal elements of the matrix is negligibly small and $V_{eL(eR)} \simeq 1$ for simplicity.
+The mass matrix can be diagonalized by bi-unitary matrices $V_{eL}$ and $V_{eR}$ transforming $\ell_L$ and $\ell_R$; { $M_d^{\rm diagonal} = V_{eL}^\dagger M_e V_{eR}$}.
+Note that such transformation induces FCNC for interaction among $Z'$ and leptons due to lepton flavor dependent charges and it is strongly constrained by LFV search experiments~\cite{Asai:2018ocx}. { Here we illustrate a LFV constraint in a simple case.
+Firstly $Z'$ interaction for charged leptons is written by